 Ryan Mattock (Co-Founder) CommissionCrowd

-It's important to remember that the word 'closing' is purely an internal term salespeople use to mark only one stage of the sales process.
+It's important to remember that the word 'closing' is purely an internal term salespeople use to mark a single stage in the sales process.

 A salesperson's job is to help make well-thought-out, informed decisions that eliminate a pain point or in some way enhance the prospect's business/personal life.